pmeeny/CI-MS3-FootballMemories/README.md

     - Clicking cancel will bring the user back to the Memories page, clicking Save Changes will save the changes and update the memory
     ![Edit Memory](football_memories/static/images/readme/edit_memory.PNG)
 - A user can delete a memory they have created, and admin user can delete any memory
+- A regular user can only create memories they have created
     - A pop-up will appear confirming that the user wishes to delete a memory, all comments, ratings will also be deleted for the deleted memory
     ![Delete Memory](football_memories/static/images/readme/delete_memory.PNG)
 - A user can view all memories or filter on memories they have created on the Memories page.
 When the login/register they are navigated to the "All Memories" page, but when they add/edit/delete a memory, they are navigated to their memories page.
 Memories are sorted by the date they are added with the newest memories displayed first